Aquatic Invasive Species (AIS)

 You are camping in bear country.
-All food, garbage, and equipment used to cook or store food must be kept sealed in a container that is contructed of solid, non-pliable materials or suspended at least 10 feet above the ground and 4 feet horizontally from a post or tree trunk.
+All food, garbage, and equipment used to cook or store food must be kept sealed in a container that is contructed of solid, non-pliable materials.
+Proper food storage will also help keep smaller animals from causing issues at river campsites.
 Do not leave trash in your vehicle at the put-in or the take out, or in the vault toilets.
 This can habituate local wildlife, including chipmunks, squirrels, mice, skunks, and bears to human food.

 Use Of Soap

-Use of soap in side streams or within 100 yards of any side stream junction with Dinosaur National Monument is prohibited.
-The use of solar showers must occur in the main flow of the Green and Yampa rivers.
+Use of soap in side streams with Dinosaur National Monument is prohibited.
+The use of soap must occur in the main flow of the Green and Yampa rivers.
 You must stand in the main flow of the river to rinse off with a solar shower.
-The dishwashing setup should be placed in the wet sand below the high water mark or in such a way as to leave the beach free of soap and food spillage.
+The dishwashing setup and handwashing station, using biodegradeable soap, should be placed in the wet sand below the high water mark or in such a way as to leave the beach free of soap and food spillage.

 All river runners must carry their solid human waste out of the river corridor.
 A waste carry-out system will accompany all multi-day trips on the river.
 The toilet system must provide for secure containment and an adequate volume of storage.
-The main river trip toilet system and system used at camps must be the washable, reusable type allowing for the sanitary transfer of waste materials to septic vaults or sewage treatment facilities.
+The toilet system must be the washable, reusable type allowing for the sanitary transfer of waste materials to septic vaults or sewage treatment facilities.
 Plastic or metal waste containers must be sturdy enough to withstand strong impact, and they must have a leak proof lid (even when inverted).
 This system must be approved by Dinosaur National Monument.
 Your toilet system must be accessible during the day.

 The use of bag systems (such as WagBags or PET) for transporting human waste is prohibited.